ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 making it simple to calculate error metrics, such as relative or absolute error.
-In addition to parameter estimates, the result files contain performance metrics, such as the maximum gradient, whether the covariance matrix was successfully calculated, and model run-time, which can be used to gauge model convergence.
+In addition to parameter estimates, the `.csv` files contain performance metrics, such as the maximum gradient, whether the covariance matrix was successfully calculated, and model run-time, which can be used to gauge model convergence.